indranildeveloper/indranildeveloper-kepler.gl/contributing/DEVELOPERS.md

 ## Git Commit Guidelines

 To commit your changes, please follow our rules over how our git commit messages can be formatted.
 This leads to **more readable and unified messages** that are easy to follow.
-But also, we use the git commit messages to **generate the kepler.gl change log**.
+But also, we use the git commit messages to **generate the indranildeveloper-kepler.gl change log**.

 ### Commit Message Format